telerik/reporting-docs/knowledge-base/resolve-reporting-rest-service-access-issues.md

 1. Verify that the [`routeTemplate`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.routing.template.routetemplate?view=aspnetcore-8.0) includes the `{action}` part.
 Omitting this can cause issues due to multiple actions matching the same route template.

+### Solution 2

+Change the first path segment included in the route template using the [ReportsControllerConfiguration.RegisterRoutes(HttpConfiguration, String)](/api/telerik.reporting.services.webapi.reportscontrollerconfiguration#Telerik_Reporting_Services_WebApi_ReportsControllerConfiguration_RegisterRoutes_System_Web_Http_HttpConfiguration_System_String_) method overload.

+For example, "api" is the default literal path segment in the "api/{controller}" route template.
+Use this overload and pass a unique path segment (e.g. "reportingapi") to avoid collisions with other Web API services - `Telerik.Reporting.Services.WebApi.ReportsControllerConfiguration.RegisterRoutes(config, "reportingapi");`

 ## See Also